If you are reading this, you must be worried as you’ve seen some roaches running around your house.

-It is common knowledge that roaches love dark, moist and dirty places.
+It is common knowledge that roaches love dark, moist, and dirty places.
 Could you, unknowingly, have created a nest for the roaches in your house?

 That is a tough question.
 But now, you have to find the roach nest and wipe out the whole population of the nasty bugs.
 You are asking: but how do I find the roach nest?
 You can find the roach nest without the help of an exterminator!

-However, you’ll need to read on to know the step you should take while finding the roach nest.
+- However, you’ll need to read on to know the step you should take while finding the roach nest.
 Check the best roach bomb.

-First, cockroaches, regardless of the precise species, measure about 0.65 – 2.9 inches in length with an oval-shaped body.
+First, cockroaches, regardless of the particular species, measure about 0.65 – 2.9 inches in length with an oval-shaped body.

 American cockroaches are also named “palmetto bug” or “water bug.”
-Adults are about 3 inches in length, they are winged but only fly at above 84-degree temperatures.
+Adults are about 3 inches in length; they are winged but only fly at above 84-degree temperatures.

-Male roaches in the species have longer wings than the females, but all have winged the length of their body.
+Male roaches in the species have longer wings than the females, but all have winged their bodies’ length.

 Like all roaches, American roaches’ appearance is reddish-brown to dark brown.
 American cockroach mainly feeds on plant and garbage matter.
 Also, they like sweets, books, and wallpapers.

-Their color ranges from tan to black with about two parallel lines on the pronotum that run behind the head up to the end of the wings.
+Their color ranges from tan to black with about two parallel lines on the pronotum that runs behind the head up to the wings’ end.

 The German roaches are known to be the most difficult.
 It looks like the Asian cockroach.
 But the Asian cockroach can fly and is attracted to light.

-Brown-banded cockroaches are among the small cockroach species, and an adult has about 0.5 inches body length.
+Brown-banded cockroaches are among the small cockroach species, and an adult has about 0.5 inches of body length.
 Its color ranges from golden-tan (for males) to something like dark brown (females).

 Also, like the German roaches, the brown-banded roaches have light-colored bands across their abdomen and wings.
 However, the bands could be hidden by the wings.

 The key differentiating factor between brown-banded roaches and the other species is that the former does not require a moist environment to survive.

-Oriental roaches are also named the “black beetles” or “waterbug” and are among the large cockroach species.
-The adult cockroach measures about 1 inch in body length.
+Oriental roaches are also named the “black beetles” or “waterbug” and are among the large cockroach species—the adult cockroach measures about 1 inch in body length.

 They have a brown to black appearance.
-The female oriental roaches have non-functional wings and a wider body than the male counterparts.
-On the other hand, the males have long wings and a narrow body.
+The female oriental roaches have non-functional wings and a wider body than their male counterparts.
+On the other hand, males have long wings and narrow bodies.
 However, both males and females do not fly.

 Finding Cockroaches Nest